gayatripatil3/Simple-Movies-Website/README.md

 # Simple-Movies-Website
 Simple website for watching few movies.
-Technologies used: html, css, bootstrap.
+Technologies used: html, css, bootstrap. "home.html" is the strating file of project.